 In the 18th century, many Jewish synagogues adopted American Christian forms of worship and organization.
-Jews democratized synagogue leadership and began employing hazzans, spiritual leaders who had less traditional religious authority than rabbis and whose roles were similar to those of Christian pastors.
+Jews democratized synagogue leadership and began employing hazzans, spiritual leaders who had less traditional authority than rabbis and whose roles were similar to those of Christian pastors.
 American Jews also began to participate in American culture and civic life.

 The formative period of American democracy was also a formative period for American Judaism.
 Much like the young republic, Judaism in America defined itself in contrast to its European past: created by the will of the people, it generated its leadership from within.
 The rhythms of the new nation resonated deeply with the Jews of early federal period who were present at the creation of the United States.
 And while caught up in the fight for American independence, they sowed the seeds of their own independence from European Judaism.
 By creating a distinctive American Judaism, they would become Americans themselves.